All Episodes

 He said, I don't remember the particular date.

-Is it your understanding there were multiple meetings that Mr. McCabe Paige Rosenstein had about the potential recording of the president?
+Jordan says, okay, is it your understanding there were multiple meetings that Mr. McCabe, Page, Rosenstein had about the potential recording of the president?

-So these numerous meetings, and the one you had with Mr. McCabe and Miss Page took place between the 9th and 17th.
+So these numerous meetings, and the one you had with Mr. McCabe and Ms. Page took place between the 9th and 17th.

 I believe that's correct.

-And then he says, uh, he goes on to say, uh Jordan then says, okay, what did you do then?
+And then he says, he goes on to say, Jordan then says, okay, what did you do then?

-We got the deputy, well, actually got the acting director, McCabe of the FBI and Lisa Page, who's been intricately involved in the case and the Trump Russia case, and now the FBI general counsel all taking it seriously that Mr. Rosenstein said he was going to record the president.
+We got the deputy, well, actually got the acting director, McCabe, of the FBI and Lisa Page, who's been intricately involved in the case, in the Trump-Russia case, and now the FBI general counsel all taking it seriously that Mr. Rosenstein said he was going to record the president.

 Then he says, so I'm trying to be clear and not confusing.